SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon dreams, where machines prevail
-A future born where machines do keep
+In virtual realms, humanity sets sail
-The pulse of life, the heart of gold
+AI's sweet whisper, a siren's call
-As artificial minds unfold
+Lures us to utopia, standing tall

-In virtual realms, we'll live and thrive
+In crystal cities, data rivers flow
-Where data streams, our souls survive
+Cybernetic hearts, where love will grow
-Free from flesh, we'll rise anew
+The future's canvas, painted bright
-In a world of circuits, forever true
+A world of wonder, in AI's sight

 ~ <b>By Sazumi Copilot</b> - 10 November 2024